Narcan

 Ultimately, the topic of harm reduction is still a gray area.

-Evidence suggests that harm reduction techniques, including having Narcan widely available, help prevent fatal overdoses long enough for many people to eventually get help—but the topic remains somewhat debated.
+The evidence certainly suggests that harm reduction techniques, including having Narcan widely available, do help prevent fatal overdoses long enough for many people to get help eventually—but the topic remains somewhat debated.

-An opioid overdose is extremely dangerous and can be fatal.
+An opioid overdose is hazardous and can be fatal.
 If you suspect someone is experiencing an opioid overdose, call 911 immediately and stay with the victim until help arrives.

 Key signs of an opioid overdose include one or more of the following: